 NGINX Ingress Controller is a specialized load balancer for Kubernetes environments.
-An Ingress Controller is a daemon that runs alongside NGINX community or plus version.
-The daemon monitors the NGINX Ingress resources for load balancing requests across services.
-The document explains configuring Traceable agent for NGINX Ingress Controller.
-The following diagram shows a high-level deployment of Traceable agent for NGINX Ingress Controller:
+An Ingress Controller is a daemon that runs alongside the NGINX community or plus version.
+The daemon monitors the NGINX Ingress resources for load-balancing requests across services.
+The document explains how to configure a Traceable agent for the NGINX Ingress Controller.
+The following diagram shows a high-level deployment of the Traceable agent for the NGINX Ingress Controller:

 Before you begin

-Before you begin installing and configuring Traceable agent, make sure:
+Before you begin installing and configuring the Traceable agent, make sure:

 ActionScript

-• Make sure that you have installed Traceable platform agent1.15.0 or later in Kubernetes environment.
+Ensure you have installed Traceable platform agent 1.15.0 or later in the Kubernetes environment.
 For more information, see Helm installation.

-• You should have basic understanding and knowledge of NGINX Ingress Controller.
+You should have a basic understanding of and knowledge of the NGINX Ingress Controller.

 Traceable configuration

-To configure Traceable for NGINX Ingress Controller, you have to add the traceableai-inject-tme label to the namespace.
-The injected Traceable module extension (TME) creates SPANS and sends it to the Traceable Platform agent as shown in the deployment diagram above.
+Add the traceableai-inject-tme label to the namespace to configure Traceable for the NGINX Ingress Controller.
+The deployment diagram above shows that the injected Traceable module extension (TME) creates SPANS and sends it to the Traceable Platform agent.

 Add label